 Films and Documentaries Featuring APIDA Stories

-The Bellingham Public Library has a great selection of films to choose from, and also provides access to stream films from Kanopy.
-To find eFilms and eDocumentaries, use your library card to sign up with Kanopy, the Library’s source for free online videos.
-Access them on your computer, mobile device or TV.
+The Bellingham Public Library has a great selection of films to choose from on DVD, and also provides access to stream films for free with Kanopy.

 The Friendship Garden at the Bellingham Public Library: a gift that delights the senses